Coast Transit Authority

 c.
 The date or dates on which the alleged discriminatory event or events occurred.

 d.
-The nature of the incident that led the complainant to feel discrimination was a factor.
+The nature of the incident led the complainant to feel discrimination was a factor.

 e.
-Names, addresses, and telephone numbers of persons who may have knowledge of the event.
+Names, addresses, and telephone numbers of people who may have knowledge of

 g.
 Complainant’s signature and date.